 The Ad Lucem Fund

 We also extend our thanks to those who have supported our Ad Lucem Fund (formerly known as our Enhancing Opportunities Annual Fund).
-This raises money for modest projects which enhance and enrich the girls’ learning, but would normally fall outside of the annual school budget.
+This raises money for projects which enhance and enrich the girls’ learning, but would normally fall outside of the annual school budget.
 These projects are proposed by pupils and staff at Withington, and chosen based on where the greatest need lies.
-Whether your gift to the Annual Fund is large or small, all your kind donations have an immediate impact in providing the best possible educational experience for our pupils.
+Whether your gift to the Ad Lucem Fund is large or small, all your kind donations have an immediate impact in providing the best possible educational experience for our pupils.

 To find out more about current Ad Lucem projects, please click here.